mudassirhussain0121/Git-Basic-Guide/README.md

 - To create a local copy of an existing remote repository (the process called cloning), execute the following command.
 	- `git clone <repo url>`
-		- e.g. Clone a project into local project directory/
+		- Example: Clone a project into local project directory/
 			- git clone https://github.com/ARMmbed/mbed-os.git

 - To check the current state of your working directory and staging area, execute the following command.